Image Source: Pexels.com

 In addition to staying at a park or in a mountain cabin, consider traveling to one of the many small towns in your local area and booking an Airbnb or similar space.
 You don’t have to travel far to get away, you just want to get away from your current spot.

-Bring a bunch of books, pack in yummy food that you don’t ordinarily treat yourself to, and make sure you bring an eye mask.
+Bring a bunch of books, and make sure you bring an eye mask.
 Be prepared to do a lot of napping.
 Schedule one activity, such as a hike or some sight-seeing, per day, but let the rest of the day play out.
 Try to plan big chunks of time where you can do nothing at all.